DaveTrev/bark-and-stride/README.md

 used this codepen code to align index.html text https://codepen.io/egf/pen/mVxLaV Really unhappy with the layout as its not what i have in mind but hopefully i can return to fix.

-media queries for very small screens causing isses, gaps appearing in the site and areas not aligning. hero image shrinking but not centered
+Started building site as desktop as apposed to mobile first then out to tablet and desktop. next project I will start with nobile first design and work out. this project i do not have enough time to fix this issue media queries for very small screens causing isses, gaps appearing in the site and areas not aligning. hero image shrinking but not centered